 - You want the room to be dark so this is the time to close blinds, curtains, etc

 - Pop you camera on f/8, shutter speed about 1/200th, and ISO 100

 - Light the incense and start firing.
 Check the image and see if you need to increase the power of the manual flash or decrease it.

 It is a matter of just shooting and see what you get.
 Have fun and we look forward to see some results in this month’s challenge… only a little more than two weeks to get it in.
-If you want to practice more of these techniques and more why not book onto our Still Life course.
+If you want to practice more of these techniques and more why not book onto our Product Photography Course.